Management Guru Peter Drucker famously stated that culture eats strategy for breakfast.

 You will also need to align your culture, your people and your plan to make transformational change within your organization.
 If you're looking to develop your organization's strategy, learn about various strategic planning frameworks you can implement in your organization, or take a peek at our sample two day strategic planning agenda:

+Want to create you own strategic plan?
 Here's a more in-depth walkthrough of the strategic planning process: